vaibhavshirole/exiftool-write/README.md

 # @uswriting/exiftool

-[ExifTool](https://exiftool.org) (13.11) powered by WebAssembly to extract metadata from files in browsers and Node.js environments using [zeroperl](https://github.com/uswriting/zeroperl).
+[ExifTool](https://exiftool.org) (13.11) powered by WebAssembly to extract and write metadata from/to files in browsers and Node.js environments using [zeroperl](https://github.com/uswriting/zeroperl).

 ## Installation